 The quote engine can also guide the prospect to sign up within the conversation if they wish, again decreasing the number of touch points and thus, increasing likelihood of conversion.

-By revolutionising website forms with a conversational quoting engine, insurance companies can increase form completion rates and lead generation.
+By revolutionising website forms with a digital insurance broker, insurance companies can increase form completion rates and lead generation.

 2. Policy research